top of page

 The clay figurine, a product of a peaceful civilization that lasted nearly 15,000 years, is combined with a mobile suit designed to be worn by humans living in space.
 I don't know what the significance of this is.
 However, I can sense a mysterious power, a kind of aura.

 This inspiration and playfulness is also reflected in the artist name.
-"Tonomaru" comes from Kazuto Tonoma, a character from the baseball manga "Dokaben" by Shinji Mizushima.
-Although small in stature for a baseball player, Tonoma has a unique batting style that allows him to perform "secret hits" and is a top-class pianist.
+"Tonomaru" comes from Kazuto Tonoma, a character in the baseball manga "Dokaben" by Shinji Mizushima.
+Although small in stature for a baseball player, Tonoma has a unique batting style that allows him to hit "secret hits" and is a top-notch pianist.
 This admiration for Tonoma leads to his originality.

 The "DOGULE SUIT" exudes a presence that combines the past and the future